DRIVEN BASE

 https://blog.canpan.info/iihoe/ (Japanese only)

 This third-party opinion has been written based on the content of the sustainability/CSR-related pages on the DENSO Group’s website as well as on interviews with DENSO staff in charge of environmental policies, procurement, quality and customer satisfaction, human resources, health promotion, the creation of ideal workplaces for safety and health, corporate citizenship, and sustainability management.
-The opinion covers the Group’s initiatives up to the end of December 2023.
+The opinion covers the Group’s initiatives up to the end of December 2024.

 Items that deserve high praise

 I also believe DENSO should be commended for clarifying and steadily promoting its three targets (“Target 3”) of “Energy 1/2” (soon to be revised to “Neutral”), “Clean × 2,” and “Green × 2” as well as 10 specific actions (“Action 10”) for realizing these targets under DENSO Eco Vision 2025, which was announced in fiscal 2017.
 Moreover, regarding energy management in particular, I hold DENSO in high regard for establishing optimized systems for Companywide energy management and energy management within its production and supply activities, as well as for formulating road maps for achieving carbon-neutral plants.
 DENSO should also be highly evaluated for implementing risk management from the perspective of the Company’s impact on water-related issues and the impact of water-related issues on the Company, in addition to opportunities where the Company can help resolve such issues.
-Taking into account its global value chain, including its service stations, I remain hopeful that DENSO will make more extensive and significant accomplishments toward Target 3 in such ways as understanding and improving the conditions regarding the use and recycling of plastics, which are known to have an impact on marine ecosystems and biodiversity, and expanding initiatives to conserve forests that provide water sources in locations where DENSO and its business partners are located as well as biodiversity in downstream bodies of water.
+Taking into account its global value chain, including its service stations, I remain hopeful that DENSO will make more extensive and significant accomplishments toward Target 3 in such ways as understanding and improving the conditions regarding the use and recycling of plastics, which are known to have an impact on marine ecosystems and biodiversity, and expanding initiatives to conserve forests that provide water sources in locations where DENSO and its business partners, including resource collection sites, are located as well as biodiversity in downstream bodies of water.
 Additionally, I would like to see DENSO promote the use of remanufactured products and work in collaboration with various aspects of social infrastructure, such as traffic light systems and EV charging stations, to reduce fuel consumption.
 I also have high expectations for the development of functional resins and other materials to accelerate weight reduction and increase efficiency.

 Areas in which DENSO should make further efforts while evaluating the progress of its initiatives